LironHazan/npm-dependencies-mcp/README.md

 - **Visualization**: Generate dependency graphs to understand relationships
 - **API Server**: Use the server API for custom integrations
 - **Cached Analysis**: Fast responses thanks to intelligent caching

-## System Requirements

-- Node.js 14 or higher
-- NPM 7 or higher
-- For advanced features: `depcheck`, `dependency-cruiser`, and `madge`

 ## Configuration